pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/4-create-video-detail-fragment.md

 In `VideoDetailsFragment`, we need to do several things:

+* Define the details presenter
 * Load the movie thumbnail image
 * Create a `DetailsOverviewRow` to display video details
 * Create a presenter to bind the video data to the view
 * Add a `ListRow` for recommended items
 * Handle user actions

 Lets start by getting the selected video from the intent.
-We'll override onCreate and get the video from the intent.
+We'll override `onCreate` and get the video from the intent.